 This site is under construction, but you can navigate sections for information.
 Please visit again soon for streaming music and other media.
+There is some streaming music at https://soundcloud.com/alexis-bennett-uk.
 Illustrations by Katriona Chapman

 Alexis read music and literature at the University of Edinburgh before studying screen composition with Dario Marianelli at the Royal College of Music and performance with Jane Rogers at the Guildhall School.